internship-experience-uk/google-code-sample/python/README.md

 python3 -m pip install pytest
 ```

+pip should be installed already if you installed Python from the official source.
+If not, you
+can find many guides online on how to install pip for your operating system.

 ## Setting up
 You can write code in any editor you'd like.
 However, different editors have
 different ways of dealing with Python code, so in case of doubt we recommend